-Einride launches next-generation Pod, makes autonomous electric transport commercially available worldwide
+Einride launches next-generation autonomous vehicle, makes autonomous electric transport commercially available worldwide

-Stockholm, Sweden - Today, freight mobility leader Einride launched the next generation of its groundbreaking Pod, with new functionality and pricing, making it commercially available on a global scale for the first time.
-In 2019 Einride became the first in the world to drive a fully autonomous and electric heavy transport vehicle on a public road, and has been testing and operating Pods at select customer sites in Sweden.
+Stockholm, Sweden - Today, freight mobility leader Einride launched the next generation of its groundbreaking autonomous vehicle, with new functionality and pricing, making it commercially available on a global scale for the first time.
+In 2019 Einride became the first in the world to drive a fully autonomous and electric heavy transport vehicle on a public road, and has been testing and operating autonomous vehicles at select customer sites in Sweden.
 Now, businesses around the world can reserve the future of freight and start shipping sustainably and cost-competitively with Autonomous Electric Transport (AET) coordinated by the intelligent freight mobility platform.

 “We started this journey in 2016 with a dream to build a better future through technology.
 Years of hard work and dedication from the whole team at Einride have made us the leader in AET, and today we are taking the next step to bring our solutions to the world and ramp up the transition to a more sustainable future of transport,” said Robert Falck, CEO and founder of Einride.

-The new Pod features a refined design, making it more aerodynamic and functional but also preparing it for wide-scale production and commercialization.
-For the first time, the Pod is available for reservation for those looking to transition away from the analog, inefficient diesel transport solutions of today to a freight mobility solution that is safer, more sustainable, and more cost-effective.
+The new autonomous vehicle features a refined design, making it more aerodynamic and functional but also preparing it for wide-scale production and commercialization.
+For the first time, the autonomous vehicle is available for reservation for those looking to transition away from the analog, inefficient diesel transport solutions of today to a freight mobility solution that is safer, more sustainable, and more cost-effective.

 The launch was kicked off with a video filmed by Swedish artist Alexander Wessely and featuring the symphony “Einride” by Jacob Mühlrad played on a player piano.
 The full video can be seen here:

 From fenced to freeway: Introducing AET functionality levels